yuguangchen1/KcwiKit/kcwikit/docs/Running_blue_DRP.md

 2. (optional) Avoid oversubtraction in sky model.

     Create sky masks to remove astronomical sources from the sky model.
-See [here](../docs/reg_construction.md) for details to create `region` masks and covert them to binary FITS files.
+See [here](../docs/reg_construction.md) for details to create `region` masks, covert them to binary FITS files, and make a `kcwi.sky` so the DRP can locate them.

     Remove all the entries (`OBJECT` and `SKY`) in the `kcwib.proc` table for the science observations.
 For example, for ```kb240211_00089``` frame, remove the following lines.